 It would have been better if she was born a man, she thought as she exited the trees to her farms field.
 Their few sheep roamed about, eating the tall grass.
 The pigs squealed in their pens, rolling in their mud.
 The chickens roamed around the house, picking at the ground.
 It all seemed so peaceful, if it was not for her brother who sat in a chair by the door.
 Likely, he was waiting for her return.

-His hair was long, sleek, black as coal, unlike hers that tinted purple in the sun.
+His hair was long, sleek, and black as coal, unlike hers that was wavy and unruly.
 He had the same snowy skin, pale despite the hours they worked in the sun.
-His eyes, lavender in color, but cold as ice, and harsh as a judge.
+His eyes, grey in color, but cold as ice, and were harsh as a judge.
 His lips were permanently downturned, his brows furrowed.

 Those eyes turned to her, and she could feel a shiver down her spine despite him being across the field.
 Her dog submitted and started to go forth, leaving her side.

 "Verrine."
-She could see his lips mouth her name, his eyes mad with rage.
+She could see his lips say her name, his eyes wild with rage.
 She gripped the rock tight in her arms before slinking back into the forest.
-She was sure she was going to be beaten for it, but she could not hide the egg from him when he lay in wait.
+She was sure she was going to be beaten harder for it, but she could not hide the egg from him in the house when he lay in wait.